AlanRynne/ifc-syntax/README.md

 ## Description

-***IFC Syntax*** is a Visual Studio Code extension that adds language support for Industry Foundation Classes (also known as IFC) files, using the `.ifc` extension, and for EXPRESS languate, using the `.exp` extension.
+***IFC Syntax*** is a Visual Studio Code extension that adds language support for Industry Foundation Classes (also known as IFC) files, using the `.ifc` extension, and for EXPRESS language, using the `.exp` extension.

 ## Features